jasonrtbi/jasonrtbi/README.md

 - 👋 Hi, I’m Jason!
 - 👀 I’m a real estate developer, but I want to know more about tech.
 - 🌱 I’m currently learning how to code and how to interact with AI.
-- 📫 Message me in Twitter: https://twitter.com/JasonRTbi
+- 📫 Subscribe to my Twitter: https://twitter.com/JasonRTbi

 <!---
 jasonrtbi/jasonrtbi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.